Lighthouses of the Bahamas

 as an aid to navigation.
 Bing has a satellite view.

 - Sun Cay, Nassau, off the northeast side of New Providence Island, is not active.
-John Dawson has a photo, a closeup is available, and Google has a satellite view.
+John Dawson has a photo and Google has a satellite view.

 Adjoining pages: East: Turks and Caicos Islands | South: Cuba | West: Eastern Florida